-Here's a quick little lullaby in the key of G I came up with recently.
+Here's a quick little lullaby in the key of G that I came up with recently.
 I found it to be a good one to discipline both hands so I've turned it into a lesson.
 You can follow the action on the animated fretboard.

 It's in our favorite key - G - and it's one of those very much 'in key' compositions, 'diatonic', to use the fancy word.
 All the chords are from the key and (For anyone interested in the theory side of things) can be written in Roman numerals as: